cindylinsf/aimproject_March2024/README.md

 The following files are included:

 **Part 1.
 Google Colab Notebooks and files from the Google Colab sessions:**
-_At the time of submissions, due to the large file sizes, GitHub Desktop had difficulty uploading all the files.
-So the public share links of my Google Drive content is also provided below._
+_At the time of submissions, GitHub Desktop had difficulty uploading all the files ue to the large file sizes.
+The public share links of my Google Drive content are also provided below._
 1. **Colab Notebooks** folder containing all the Google Colab notebooks (Google Drive share link: https://drive.google.com/drive/folders/1IHP0ZimVL4mkAyfnIp3Dw5f_QBeyvXMl?usp=drive_link)
    1. fast-DreamBooth v1.ipynb
    2. fast-DreamBooth v2.ipynb
    3. fast-DreamBooth v3. ipynb
    4. fast-DreamBooth v4.ipynb
-   5. _please note that there is no fast-DreamBooth v5.ipynb_
+   5. _Please note that there is no fast-DreamBooth v5.ipynb_
    6. fast-DreamBooth v6.ipynb
    7. fast-DreamBooth v7.ipynb
 2. **sd** folder containing all the files from the Google Colab sessions